-Since childhood, we have watched the adventures of Harry and his friends, but we couldn’t even imagine that many characters, both positive and negative, demonstrate symptoms of serious psychological disorders.
-What problems could wizards go to a psychoanalyst with?
+Since childhood, we have watched the adventures of Harry and his friends, but we could never have imagined that many characters, both positive and negative, demonstrate symptoms of serious psychological disorders.
+What problems might wizards bring to a psychoanalyst?

 Harry Potter - Impostor Syndrome

-Despite the fact that Harry is a kind, sensitive boy who is always ready to help, he suffers from impostor syndrome.
-This is a psychological phenomenon in which a person is constantly afraid not to meet other people's expectations, seeks validation for their achievements, and doubts their own abilities.
-Despite external evidence of their consistency, people susceptible to this syndrome continue to be confident that they do not deserve the success they have achieved.
+Although Harry is a kind, sensitive boy who is always ready to help, he suffers from impostor syndrome.
+This psychological phenomenon occurs when a person constantly fears they won't meet others' expectations, seeks validation for their achievements, and doubts their own abilities.
+Despite external evidence of their competence, those susceptible to this syndrome continue to believe they don't deserve their success.

-Harry expects too much from himself, he’s afraid that others will laugh at his failures, and he will be recognized as incompetent.
-He explains his victories by being in the right place at the right time, by the help of other people, or even denies his own merits.
-Often the reason for the development of such a syndrome is a humiliating attitude and abuse in childhood because after such an experience it is difficult for a person to show leadership abilities, it’s hard to believe that they’re a unique individual who deserves respect.
-We know how Harry spent his childhood, how much ridicule and bullying he experienced.
-Therefore, there is nothing surprising about his fear of not living up to Dumbledore's expectations or doubts about Harry defeating the Dark Lord.
+Harry expects too much from himself, fearing that others will mock his failures and deem him incompetent.
+He attributes his victories to being in the right place at the right time, receiving help from others, or even denies his own merits.
+Often, the root cause of this syndrome is a humiliating or abusive childhood experience, making it difficult for a person to exhibit leadership abilities and believe they are a unique individual deserving respect.
+We know how Harry spent his childhood, enduring much ridicule and bullying.
+Therefore, his fear of not living up to Dumbledore's expectations or doubts about defeating the Dark Lord are not surprising.

-According to modern research, two out of five successful people suffer from impostor syndrome.
-In modern society, this disorder often affects women, for example, many successful businesswomen believe that others overestimate their abilities precisely because of this syndrome.
+Modern research indicates that two out of five successful people experience impostor syndrome.
+In contemporary society, this disorder often affects women, with many successful businesswomen believing that others overestimate their abilities precisely because of this syndrome.

 Here you can find a free impostor syndrome test